Everyone can get jealous in relationships, but for some, even the thought of their other half's ex-partner is enough to ruin their day.

 You've probably not heard of Rebecca Syndrome.
 But you might have heard the story about where it got its name from.

-Named after the 1938 novel Rebecca, written by Daphne du Maurier, it follows a young lady who marries a wealthy man.
-She can't cope after moving in to his home, with the household and local community still devoted to his first wife, who had died.
+The syndrome is named after the 1938 novel Rebecca, written by Daphne du Maurier, which follows a young lady who marries a wealthy man.
+She can't cope after moving in to his home, as the household and local community are still devoted to his first wife, who has died.

 A work of fiction, sure.
 But a situation anyone would struggle with in that moment.

-This is where the syndrome got its name, with it all to do with a grim jealousy and hatred towards the former partners of your current partner.
+This is where the syndrome got its name, all to do with a grim jealousy and hatred towards the former partners of your current partner.

 It becomes somewhat pathological and illogical when there's no reasoning to trigger such a reaction.
 After all, it'd be more well-founded if you had come across suss messages between your partner and their ex.